-Building materials and finishesshould for be selected with regard to potential impacts of reflectivity of developmenbuildingst along main roads and should not exceed 15%-per cent perpendicular reflectivity, measured at 90 degrees to the façade surface.
+Building materials and finishesshould be selected with regard to potential impacts of reflectivity of for development buildings along main roads-and should not exceed 15%-per cent perpendicular reflectivity, measured at 90 degrees to the façade surface.

 Buildings should not create blank facades.